votamrima/votamrima.github.io/_posts/2022-04-23-ansible-troubleshooting.md

 {% raw %}

-In this post I am about troubleshooting of ansible playbooks.
-Ansible provides several ways of managing playbook.
-Some of them are: log configuration, defining some options such as ``--step``, ``-v`` and defining running management in playbook using such modules as ``fail`` or ``assert``
+In this post, I am discussing troubleshooting of Ansible playbooks.
+Ansible provides several methods for managing playbooks.
+These include log configuration, specifying options like ``--step``, ``-v``, and controlling playbook execution using modules like ``fail`` or ``assert``.

-## Log file configuration
+## Log File Configuration

-Unfortunatelly, logging is not configured in Ansible by default.
+Unfortunately, logging is not configured in Ansible by default.
 However, we can configure it.
+There are two ways to activate logging:

 There are two ways to activate logging: